-D. 18:26.
+- D. 18:26.
 A. 3.10.
 L. lat.
 61. 5 simple pectoral rays.
 Günth.
 Cat., II., p.
 82. Allp.
-MS. Mael.
-Cat., 270.
-Approaches the variable C. macropterus very closely.
+MS. Macl.
+Cat., 270. - Approaches the variable C. macropterus very closely.
 I have not seen any specimens.
-Doubtful.

-- 24. CHILODACTYLUS GIBBOSUS, Rich.
+Doubtful. - 24.
+CHILODACTYLUS GIBBOSUS, Rich.
+The Magpie Perch. - CHILODACTYLUS GIBBOSUS, Rich.
 The Magpie Perch.
 D. 17: 26-33.
-A. 3 9-10.
+A. 3.9-10.
 L. lat.
 63. 6 simple rays.
 Günth.
 Cat., II., p.
 84. Macl.
-Cat., 271. - Not uncommon.
+Cat., 271.
+Not uncommon.
 Caught off Wedge Bay, in 5 to 6 fathoms water, in graball.
-In the Tasmanian specimens there are invariably 6 simple pectoral rays, the second uppermost being longest, the third nearly reaching to it.
-The probeing longest, the third nearly reaching to it.
-The pro-minent feature however, not noted in the original de-scription, is the two broad dark brownish transverse bands,-the first, from the fifth to the thirteenth dorsal spines, running obliquely backwards and terminating under the belly behind ventral; the second, from about the third to the eleventh soft dorsal spines, terminating to-wards the posterior rays of anal.
-It is doubtful whether the Tasmanian form can fairly be included within the C. aibhosts.
-Rich. gibbosus, Rich.
+In the Tasmanian specimeus there are invariably 6 simple pectoral rays, the second uppermost being longest, the third nearly reaching to it.
+The prominent feature however, not noted in the original description, is the two broad dark brownish transverse bands,-the first, from the fifth to the thirteenth dorsal spines, running obliquely backwards and terminating under the belly behind ventral; the second, from about the third to the eleventh soft dorsal spines, terminating towards the posterior rays of anal.
+It is doubtful whether the Tasmanian form can fairly be included within the C. gibbosus, Rich. gibbosus, Rich.

-- 25. NEMADACTYLUS CONCINNUS, Rich.
-D. 17: 28.
-A. 3.
-15. L. lat.
-50. Cæc. pylor.
+25. NEMADACTYLUS CONCINNUS, Rich.

+- D. 17: 28.
+A. 3 15.
+L. lat.
+50. Crec. pylor.
 4. Vert.
 34. Günth.
 Cat., II., p.
 85. Allp.
 MS. Macl.
-Cat., 275. - Rare.
+Cat., 275.
+Rare.
 Port Arthur.
 I have not seen any specimens.
-I have often seen the scales rubbed off the opercles of Chilodac-tylus macropterus: in this state the latter would agree with Nemadactylus concinnus in nearly every respect, with the exception of number of branchiostegals, which latter may be an abnormal feature in the original type.
-Province confumation Requires confirmation.
+I have often seen the scales rubbed off the opercles of Chilodactylus macropterus: in this state the latter would agree with Neuropterus: in this state the latter would agree with Neuropterus. with Nemadactylus concinnus in nearly every respect, with the exception of number of branchiostegals, which latter may be an abnormal feature in the original type.
+Requires confirmation.